 Considerations:

-If possible, get training on a Bearhawk from a qualified instructor.
-If not a Bearhawk, a similar tail-wheel aircraft.
-A qualified instructor will also ensure that you become aware of other considerations such as Weight and Balance, Go-Around technique, Fuel System functionality etc.
+If at all possible, get training on a Bearhawk from a qualified Bearhawk type-rated instructor.
+A qualified instructor will also ensure that you become aware of other Bearhawk specific considerations such as Weight and Balance, Go-Around technique, Fuel System functionality etc.

 Operate from a grass runway until completely proficient.
-Grass is significantly more forgiving than tarseal if the aircraft is not perfectly aligned with the runway on touchdown.
+Grass is significantly more forgiving than tarseal or concrete if the aircraft is not perfectly aligned with the runway on touchdown.

 Operate in light winds.
 This will help to keep wind gusts to a minimum.
 Once proficient the Bearhawk is very capable in stronger winds.